tomasklaen/uosc/README.md

 ## Commands

-**uosc** provides various commands with useful features to bind your preferred keys to.
+**uosc** provides various commands with useful features to bind your preferred keys to, or populate your menu with.
 These are all unbound by default.

 To add a keybind to one of this commands, open your `input.conf` file and add one on a new line.
 The command syntax is `script-binding uosc/{command-name}`.

-Example to bind the `tab` key to peek timeline:
+Example to bind the `tab` key to toggle the ui visibility:

 ```
 tab  script-binding uosc/toggle-ui